The 48 Laws of Power is perhaps Robert Greene’s most famous work. It’s the book that put him on the map.

 If you lose your reputation, it’s almost to recover it.
 If you act like you don’t care about your reputation, then others will decide it for you.

 This is one of the things Tiger Woods did zealously until his cheating was exposed.
-He relentlessly controlled his image to give the impression he was the model athlete, husband and father.
+He relentlessly controlled his image to give the impression he was a model athlete, husband and father.

 Ever since that facade came crashing down in November 2009, he’s not been able to restore it.
 The same applies to Lance Armstrong.
 The revelations in The Secret Race and Seven Deadly Sins about doping damaged his reputation beyond repair.